Skip to content

 Third party content

-Third party content such as FindaPhD, Microsoft Forms, YouTube videos and Google Maps are exempt from meeting accessibility regulations, though we do attempt to work with the providers of these services to make them as accessibility compliant as possible.
+Third-party content such as FindaPhD, Spotify, Pathways, Microsoft Forms, YouTube videos and Google Maps are exempt from meeting accessibility regulations, though we do attempt to work with the providers of these services to make them as accessibility compliant as possible.
+Please note these are examples and not a comprehensive list of third-party content.

-Some code, which is hosted-by third-parties and used for specific operational requirements such as digital advertising or for live chat functionality, also does not fall within the University's scope.
+Some code, which is hosted by third parties and used for specific operational requirements such as digital advertising or for live chat functionality also does not fall within the scope of this statement.
 However, we remain conscientious of how this code may affect our users' experience on our website.

 Pre-recorded video captions